Enter your email address:

 I believe it was corrected.
 To understand what happened, let’s pick up the story after the Times report came out.

 The State Department must have understood immediately that the Times had created a diplomatic problem.
-On the day the story appeared (August 18), the Jerusalem Post reported that one of Sharon’s cabinet members called for an emergency meeting:
+On the day the story appeared (August 18), the Jerusalem Post reported that one of

-Rice's comments prompted Agriculture Minister Yisrael Katz, a disengagement opponent, to call on Sharon to hold an emergency cabinet discussion on the matter.
+Rice's comments prompted Agriculture Minister Yisrael Katz, a disengagement opponent, to call on

-"Rice's comments prove there is no basis to the prime minister's statement that there will not be an additional disengagement," he said.
+to hold an emergency cabinet discussion on the matter.
+Sharon "Rice's comments prove there is no basis to the prime minister's statement that there will not be an additional disengagement," he said.

 That same day, at the State Department daily press briefing, there was a contentious exchange about what the Times had reported:

-QUESTION: I mean, the fact that she -- I mean, I thought the two sides decide such things.
-Is she decided that Israel must withdraw from Palestinian cities?
-And could you tell us some of the cities she has in mind and does she have Jerusalem in mind, for instance?
+must withdraw from Palestinian cities?
+And could you tell us some of the cities she has in mind and does she have Israel in mind, for instance?
+Jerusalem MR. MCCORMACK: Well --

 QUESTION: Or is she being misinterpreted?